About This Blog

 13th February 1970 The Release of “BLACK SABBATH”

-Today we celebrate the release, nay, escape of Black Sabbath’s self-titled debut LP, forty-two years ago, with which the initial re-paganising of late-50s Whitey – with its fuse lit by Afro-American rock’n’rollers – was crystallised forever by four psychedelicized Anglo-Saxon … Continue reading
+Today we celebrate the release, nay, escape of Black Sabbath’s self-titled debut LP, forty-nine years ago, with which the initial re-paganising of late-50s Whitey – with its fuse lit by African-American rock’n’rollers – was crystallised forever by four psychedelicized Anglo-Saxon … Continue reading

 12th February 1909 The Founding of the NAACP

-On 12th February 1909, the 100th anniversary of Abraham Lincoln’s birth, a group of sixty black and white intellectuals, reformers and socialists dedicated to securing the civil and political rights of African Americans as guaranteed by the Fourteenth and Fifteenth … Continue reading
+Today we celebrate the anniversary of a momentous gathering of sixty intellectuals: reformers and socialists, blacks and whites, and all dedicated to securing the civil and political rights of African Americans as guaranteed by the Fourteenth and Fifteenth Amendments.
+Specifically, … Continue reading

 11th February 1990 The Freeing of Nelson Mandela

-Today we dance in celebration on this the twenty-second anniversary of Nelson Mandela’s release from prison in South Africa.
+Today we dance in celebration on this anniversary of Nelson Mandela’s release from prison in South Africa in 1990.
 Incarcerated for almost three decades, subjected to inhuman conditions breaking rocks in a lime quarry, restricted to two visitors per year, … Continue reading

 7th February 1992 the Maastricht Treaty